Kenneth Branagh: Awards and honours

-Branagh has been nominated for eight Academy Awards and is the first individual to be nominated in seven different categories.
+Branagh has been nominated for eight Academy Awards and was the first individual to be nominated in seven different categories.
 His first two nominations were for Henry V (one each for directing and acting).
 He also received similar BAFTA Award nominations for his film work, winning one for his direction.
 His first BAFTA TV award came in April 2009, for Best Drama Series (Wallander).
 Branagh received two other Academy Award nominations for the 1992 film short subject Swan Song and for his work on the screenplay of Hamlet in 1996.
 His 5th nomination came for his portrayal of Laurence Olivier in My Week With Marilyn in 2012.
 This was followed by three nominations in 2022 for Belfast – his first nominations for Original Screenplay and Best Picture, winning for Original Screenplay.
-He thereby became the first person to have been nominated in seven different categories of the Academy Awards, surpassing Walt Disney, George Clooney, and Alfonso Cuarón, each of whom have received nominations in six categories (the latest equalled Branagh the year after).
+He thereby set the record for the most unique Academy Award categories to be nominated for with seven, surpassing Walt Disney, George Clooney, and Alfonso Cuarón, each of whom had received nominations in six categories (Cuarón equalled Branagh the year after).

 He is Honorary President of NICVA (the Northern Ireland Council for Voluntary Action).
 He received an honorary Doctorate in Literature from Queen's University of Belfast in 1990.
 He is also a patron for the charity Over The Wall.
 He has also served on the Board of Governors of the British Film Institute.
 Branagh was the youngest actor to receive the Golden Quill (also known as the Gielgud Award) in 2000.
 In 2001, he was appointed an honorary Doctor of Literature at the Shakespeare Institute of The University of Birmingham; the Shakespeare Institute Library keeps the archive of his Renaissance Theatre Company and Renaissance Films.